Use Licensed Software

 concurrency_limits = LIMIT_NAME:num_of_licenses_used

-So if you were planning to run a job that used one ANSYS license, you would use:
+For example, to run a job that uses one ANSYS license, use:

 concurrency_limits = ANSYS_RESEARCH:1